tcprescott/SpriteSomething/README.md

 ## How to run it

 There should be a bundled executable in the release that you downloaded.
-If you would like to run it from source, you can do so by running `SpriteSomething.py`
+If you would like to run it from SpriteSomethingPy, you can do so by running `SpriteSomething.py`

-### Building from source (optional)
+### Building from SpriteSomethingPy (optional)

-If you want to build an executable from source, you can use `build.py` and `SpriteSomething.spec` which should (in theory) be sufficient to build using `PyInstaller`.
+If you want to build an executable from SpriteSomethingPy, you can use `build.py` and `SpriteSomething.spec` which should (in theory) be sufficient to build using `PyInstaller`.

 The resulting executable will still require the source code and will run in place of `SpriteSomething.py`.